apache/dolphinscheduler-website/docs/en-us/2.0.3/user_doc/guide/installation/docker.md

 Check whether the task log contains the output like `Pi is roughly 3.146015`

-### How to support shared storage between Master, Worker and Api server?
+### How to Support Shared Storage between Master, Worker and Api server?

 > **Note**: If it is deployed on a single machine by `docker-compose`, step 1 and 2 can be skipped directly, and execute the command like `docker cp hadoop-3.2.2.tar.gz docker-swarm_dolphinscheduler-worker_1:/opt/soft` to put Hadoop into the shared directory `/opt/soft` in the container